curv3d/curv/docs/High_Level_Geometry.rst

   The colour of the first shape takes precedence.
   This is the opposite of the ``union`` convention.
-  It follows the metaphor of ``intersection`` as a subtractive operation where the first shape is primary, and subsequent shapes indicate parts of the primary shape to subtract.
+  It follows the metaphor of ``intersection`` as a subtractive operation where the first shape is primary, and subsequent shapes indicate which parts of the primary shape not to remove.
   It is consistent with the traditional definition of ``difference(s1,s2)`` as ``intersection(s1,complement(s2))``.

+  ``intersection`` is an associative operation.
+  The empty list is mapped to ``everything``.
+  If all of the shapes have the default colour, then ``everything`` is the identity element, and ``intersection`` is commutative and a monoid.

 ``difference (shape1, shape2)``
   A binary operation that subtracts shape2 from shape1, preserving the colour of shape1.